codacy/codacy-coverage-reporter/docs/index.md

     Check the console output to validate that the Codacy Coverage Reporter **detected the correct commit UUID** and **successfully uploaded** the coverage data to Codacy.
 If you need help, [check the troubleshooting page](troubleshooting-common-issues.md) for solutions to the most common setup issues.

-    !!! tip
+    !!! note
-        The self-contained script `get.sh` automatically downloads and runs the most recent version of Codacy Coverage Reporter.
-See [alternative ways of running Codacy Coverage Reporter](alternative-ways-of-running-coverage-reporter.md) for other ways of running Codacy Coverage Reporter, such as by installing the binary manually or using a GitHub Action or CircleCI Orb.

-        Be sure to also check the [instructions for more advanced scenarios](uploading-coverage-in-advanced-scenarios.md) while uploading the coverage data to Codacy.
+        Be sure to also check the [instructions for more advanced scenarios](uploading-coverage-in-advanced-scenarios.md) while uploading the coverage data to Codacy, such as when you need to upload multiple coverage reports.

 1. Make sure that Codacy received the coverage data successfully for the **correct commit UUID and branch**.
 On Codacy, open your **Repository Settings**, tab **Coverage**, and observe the list of recent coverage reports in the section **Test your integration**: